 The morning "drop off" time before school and afternoon "pick up" time after school has students and parents negotiating a very busy parking lot.
 PLEASE DRIVE SLOWLY AND CAUTIOUSLY and put the safety of our students first.
 The drop off lane is a "kiss and go lane", please pull all the way forward, stay in your car, give them a kiss and a hug, send them out to the sidewalk and keep the line moving.
 We would like the line to move quickly so parents with other morning commitments can get through the line efficiently.
 If you want to get out of the car please park.
 Also, remember to save the parking spaces labeled handicapped for those with the appropriate legal designation.
+Finally, please allow the buses to enter from Hibner, they need to get their students to school on time.
 Thank you to everyone who has been letting the buses enter the parking lot by entering going east.
 We appreciate your support!

 The Hartland Educational Association is hosting a Coat Drive!

-Hartland Teachers will be collecting coats and other cold weather items for local families in need.
-Please consider donating new or clean and gently-used coats, jackets, snow pants, gloves, etc. A collection bin will be in the school foyer where you can put the donated items.
-Thank you for helping us support local families.
+The Hartland Education Association coat drive will be taking place in October.
+The Hartland Teachers will be collecting coats and other cold weather items for local families in need.
+Please consider donating new or gently-used winter gear: coats, jackets, snow pants, gloves, hats, boots, etc. At Round Elementary, we will be collecting items for the whole month of October.
+Please drop them off at the building entrance in the big box in the foyer.
+Thank you for your support!